 Golden Rule 4: Use cloths and rags for different purposes

 To make things simple for everyone, colour code cleaning equipment and make sure each cloth has one purpose only.
-This is to avoid cross contamination, because the last thing you want is it wipe your coffee mug with the same rag that was used to wipe the bin (or even worse, the toilet!).
+This is to avoid cross contamination.
+The last thing you want is it wipe your coffee mug with the same rag that was used to wipe the bin (or even worse, the toilet!).

 Golden Rule 5: Kitchen counters should be regularly sanitised